-290. SPECIFICATIONS AND CONTRACTS.
+290. Specifications and Contracts.
 Seniors.
 Juniors admitted by special permission only.
 Either term.
 Credit two hours.
-Development of contract principles; agency, tort, and independent contractor; contracts of association, and of sale and transportation; preparation of enginering contracts; relation to commercial contracts; practical suggestions for general condition clauses, as extras, alteration, time limit, payments, arbitration, etc.; specifications and methods of studying them; skeletons of important examples of contracts and specifications; practice in analyzing and in writing specifications; acquisition, ownership, and conveyance of land; rights and liabilities in streams, surface, and underground waters; property rights defined by boundaries; determination of boundaries of land.
+Development of contract principles; agency, tort, and independent contractor; contracts of association, and of sale and transportation; preparation of engineering contracts; relation to commercial contracts; practical suggestions for general condition clauses, as extras, alteration, time limit, payments, arbitration, etc.; specifications and methods of studying them; skeletons of important examples of contracts and specifications; practice in analyzing and in writing specifications; acquisition, ownership, and conveyance of land; rights and liabilities in streams, surface, and underground waters; property rights defined by boundaries; determination of boundaries of land.
 Tucker's Contracts in Engineering is used as a text.
 Lectures and recitations, two hours a week.
-Professor BARNES, and Assistant Professors CRANDALL and PERRY.
+Professor BARNES, Assistant Professors CRANDALL and PERRY, and Mr. THATCHER.

-291. ENGINEERING DESIGN.
+291. Engineering Design.
 Elective.
 Seniors.
 Credit three or more hours.
-The student is required to make complete designs in one of the following subdivisions, subject to approval.
+The student may make complete designs in one of the following sub-divisions, subject to approval.
 Hours to be arranged.